The 100 Unhealthiest Places in Your Home

 "It's a heartbreaking situation for pet lovers if they have allergy symptoms after being with their pets," reports the American College of Allergy, Asthma and Immunology.
 "Allergy symptoms can be constant because exposure can occur anywhere—in pet-friendly workplaces, restaurants and stores, at school, in daycare, anywhere a pet owner has been."

-Recommendation: “Avoidance is the best way to manage a pet allergy, but you don’t have to part with your furry family members.
+The Rx: "Avoidance is the best way to manage a pet allergy, but you don't have to part with your furry family members.
 Keep your pet out of your bedroom, wash your hands with soap and water after petting or playing with your pet, vacuum with a HEPA vacuum and bath your pet once a week.
 Once you know the cause of your symptoms, you can take control of your allergies and asthma and start enjoying life again.
-To find an allergist in your area, use the Allergist Locator tool on the ACAAI website.”
+To find an allergist in your area, use the Allergist Locator tool on the ACAAI website."